The Most Important and Overlooked Aspect of Choosing the Best Kids Rain Gear is How to Balance Waterproofing and Breathability.

 Outdoor jackets with a waterproofing layer built into the inner layers of the jacket and then backed up with a DWR coating will provide the best possible options for your kids.
 These jackets would be especially recommended with repeated backcountry adventures.

 No kid likes feeling hot and stuffy at camp, let the air out with pit-zips!
-These are zippered openings in the armpits of waterproof jackets to allow for breathability and air flow.
+Pit-Zips are zippered openings in the armpits of waterproof jackets to allow for breathability and air flow.
 They do a great job of keeping the rain out, but they also, in turn, keep all of the heat in.
-Those jackets can get seriously hot for the kids as they engage in their empowering camp activities!

 How to Care for Your Kids Outdoor Jackets and Rain Gear